A spherical extension theorem and applications in positive characteristic: Abstract

 \section{Abstract}

 In this paper, we prove an extension theorem for spheres of square radii in $\mathbb{F}_q^d$, which improves a result obtained by Iosevich and Koh (2010).
-Our main tool is a new point-hyperplane incidence bound which will be derived via a cone restriction theorem.
-We also will study applications on distance problems.
+Our main tool is a new point-hyperplane incidence bound which will be derived via a cone restriction theorem due to the authors and Lee (2022).
+Applications on the distance problems will be also discussed.